Tips for Parents about Gaming

 Knowing about the games your child plays can help you guide them and lower the risk of problems.

-When does gaming becomes harmful?
+When does gaming become harmful?

 Gaming can become a problem when it harms your child’s mental or physical health.
 Or has unwanted effects on their day-to-day life.
 This is why it’s important to set limits for the games your child plays online.